top of page

 "Working in one dimension was not for me."

-My passion for stained glass sculpture was discovered quite by accident, while deployed to Kuwait (2001) with the Arizona Army National Guard.
-Passing long hours of downtime, I ordered a "how to" on an Art Deco stained lampshade and some additional tools.
-The lampshade never was finished, but it did fuel some ideas.
+My knack for stained glass sculpture was discovered quite by accident, while deployed to Kuwait in 2001 with the Arizona Army National Guard.

 Just a few of my friends.jpg